 UNITY Family Services, Scotland's only family guidance and support charity for Muslims, goes beyond marriage guidance to provide solutions to family problems.

-Central to the work of our staff, who have an intimate knowledge of the Muslim community and its problems, is the belief that the family unit is the most fundamental part of a healthy society.
-It is simply the best option not only for the individual but also for the fabric of society as a whole.
+Central to the work of our team, who have an intimate knowledge of the Muslim community and its problems, is the belief that the family unit is the most fundamental part of a healthy society.
+We believe it is the best option not only for the individual, but also for the fabric of society as a whole.

-Experts on family breakdown, from the UK and the US, are increasingly finding that not only does family breakdown lead to huge personal problems, but also that the structure of society is making it hard to keep families together.
+Experts on family breakdown from the UK and the US are increasingly finding that family breakdown leads to huge personal problems and affects the wider community in a way which is making it hard to keep families together.